 When I was a teenager, I wanted to work.
 I wanted to make money, gain some financial independence, and begin my adult life.
 My parents let me work on the weekends but the weekdays were off limits – my #1 job was to be a good student.
 My job was to get good grades in high school, get into a good college, graduate, and find gainful employment.
 No questions asked.

 But they were okay with me working on weekends.
-So I worked at a takeout Chinese food place (the only place I've ever been fired from!) for 8 hours a week, pocketing a cool $40.
+I worked at a takeout Chinese food place (the only place I’ve ever been fired from!) for 8 hours a week, pocketing a cool $40.
 The joys of minimum-ish wage!

 If that were my full-time job, earning minimum wage with limited advancement opportunities, my long term prospects would be dim.